About OpenDOARBlog | Service | Introduction | Service Scope | Aims | Project Team | Management | Funding | Presentations

 flag an individual eprint or piece of research.

-The funders of the OpenDOAR project (OSI, JISC, SPARC Europe and CURL) asked the SHERPA team at the University of Nottingham to complete the original development work and since then the service has been based at the University, most recently (2009) being included within work at the Centre for Research Communictions.
+The funders of the OpenDOAR project (OSI, JISC, SPARC Europe and CURL) asked the SHERPA team at the University of Nottingham to complete the original development work and since then the service has been based at the University, now included within the Centre for Research Communictions.

-For further information about OpenDOAR and the work of the service, then please contact Bill through the details above.
+For further information about OpenDOAR and the work of the service, then please contact Azhar through the details above.

 Day to day management is under the control of the Service Manager, with oversight by the Service Director.
 The Centre for Research Communication Steering Group has oversight of project work: close liaison is maintained with project funders in the direction and scope of project work.
 OpenDOAR staff are in regular contact with users, repository managers, interest groups, funders and other interested parties around the world and are happy to take suggestions for developments and improvements to the service.

-The importance and widespread support for the project can be seen in its original funders, led by the international Open Society Institute (OSI), which is a major player in advocacy for the spread of open access to the world's research findings.
-The UK funding body JISC (Joint Information Systems Committee) also backed the initial 18 month project, as part of a larger programme of funding for repository development in UK institutions.
-There has been additional contributory funding from the Consortium of Research Libraries (CURL) and from SPARCEurope - an alliance of European research libraries, library organisations, and research institutions.
+The importance and widespread support for the project can be seen in its original funders, led by the international Open Society Institute (OSI - now Open Society Foundations), which is a major player in advocacy for the spread of open access to the world's research findings.
+The UK funding body JISC (Joint Information Systems Committee - now Jisc) also backed the initial 18 month project, as part of a larger programme of funding for repository development in UK institutions.
+There has been additional contributory funding from the Consortium of Research Libraries (CURL, now Research Libraries UK, RLUK) and from SPARCEurope - an alliance of European research libraries, library organisations, and research institutions.

 The OpenDOAR team would like to acknowledge the funding for the project work from these bodies with warm thanks, as without this support it would have been impossible to proceed.